-And silence doesn't come easy in this fucking van, let me tell you.
+But silence is the one thing you won't find in this fucking van, let me tell you.
 People have been chatting away all day long, like they're Oprah interviewing someone from the Royal Family or some shit, these ladies from El Salvador suddenly all interested about life in Guatemala, these young kids from Venezuela and Nicaragua fighting about soccer teams that won't ever play each other, this older woman who - I swear to God and I hate the cliché but it's true - is holding on to a chicken she keeps talking to, and this one older Asian man crying and crying about something none of us can understand, but when the Sun reaches the horizon and makes that line disappear, everyone finally just... shuts up and watches.